auralinuxdevs/auradroid/README.md

 # Extending The virtual disk image.

 By default, 8 GB are assigned to the android container.
-Unfortunately, extending it at the moment isn't as straight forward as it should be.
-To extend it, you'll also need another linux distribution (we recommend gparted livecd).
+Unfortunately, extending it at the moment isn't as straight forward as it should be (it's still under development).
+For now, if you want to extend it, you'll also need another linux distribution (we recommend gparted livecd).

 ```
 sudo qemu-img resize /usr/share/auradroid/auradroid.img +<the amount you want>g.